Little Ginza in Hong Kong: A Brief History of Causeway Bay's Japanese Department Stores

 Mitsukoshi's last day, September 2006 (Photos: SCMP (left) and Cara Chow via Wikimedia Commons)

-Mitsukoshi Department Store was synonymous with quality goods at competitive prices, popular among Hong Kong’s shrewd shoppers.
+Mitsukoshi was synonymous with affordable luxury and trendy global brands; popular among Hong Kong’s shrewd shoppers.
+Hongkongers got their first taste of United Colors of Benetton and local label Ice Fire there.
 Hong Kong was one of the first overseas branches of the leading Japanese retail chain and opened to much fanfare on 26 August 1981.
-For many years, this was the place to shop for trendy fashion brands.
-Popular home-grown brand Ice Fire and Italy’s United Colours of Benetton were first introduced in Hong Kong through Mitsukoshi.

 The Kung Sheung Daily News on Mitsukoshi’s opening, 1981